oliverfeher/takehome/README.md

 # Overview
 A common front-end development task involves inspecting design templates (drafted by the Design team in Adobe XD), then translating those templates into front-end components.

 For this assessment, you will be provided a [design template](https://xd.adobe.com/view/4614858b-9a9c-4823-876e-58b84c36082f-1347/specs/) and are tasked to create React components for the two bottom-most blocks that appear in the template: **Customer Reviews** and **Frequently Asked Questions**.
-You will have 48 hours to complete this assessment from the moment you receive this assessment.
+You will have 48 hours to complete this from the moment you receive the assessment.
 Any resources available on the internet can be freely used.

 *Hint: Take some time to become familiar with the Adobe XD interface.
 You can inspect elements to determine their properties.*